1975 Illinois Fighting Illini football team

 The 1975 Illinois Fighting Illini football team was an American football team that represented the University of Illinois as a member of the Big Ten Conference during the 1975 Big Ten season.
 In their fifth year under head coach Bob Blackman, the Illini compiled a 5–6 record (4–4 in conference games), finished in a three-way tie for third place in the Big Ten, and were outscored by a total of 260 to 229.

-The team's statistical leaders included quarterback Kurt Steger (1,136 passing yards, 48.2% completion percentage), running back Lonnie Perrin (907 rushing yards, 5.3 yards per carry, seven touchdowns), and wide receiver Frank Johnson (349 receiving yards).
+The team's statistical leaders included quarterback Kurt Steger (1,136 passing yards, 48.2% completion percentage), running back Lonnie Perrin (907 rushing yards, 5.3 yards per carry, seven touchdowns), and wide receiver Jeff Chrystal (22 receptions, 261 yards).
 Offensive tackle Stu Levenick and defensive back Bruce Beaman were selected as the team's most valuable players.

 The team played its home games at Memorial Stadium in Champaign, Illinois.